 It’s a flavorful and filling dish and I love the fact you’re not stuck with an extra pot to wash.
 That makes this easy one pan meal especially perfect for those busy weeknights or lazy weekends!

-This easy one pot recipe starts off with searing and browning tender and thinly sliced steak.
+This easy skillet recipe starts off with searing and browning tender and thinly sliced steak.
 I used flank steak but feel free to use what you like or have on hand.

 For an extra rich and creamy mushroom sauce – sour cream and cream cheese are added to the pan right near the end.
 That delicious combo makes a world of a difference in flavor and goes perfectly with the egg noodles.